Tuesday, January 17, 2017

 16-Bit Sex Appeal!!

-Throughout our adventure, the visuals are utterly tremendous.
-Nebulus is programmed by legend, John M Phillips, who treats us to a lovely display of great artwork and ultra-smooth framerates.
-Not only that but he spared no idle cycles, bursting the limits with a ton of extra shades for the backdrops.
-The end result is a game that puts others to shame.
-Isn't it incredible what the Atari ST cranks out - when programmed by somebody with talent and commitment?
+The visuals are utterly tremendous.
+Nebulus is programmed by the legendary John M. Phillips, who treats us to a lovely display of artwork and ultra-smooth framerates.
+Not only that, but he added a ton of extra shades of colour for the backgrounds.
+The end result is astounding and puts many other games to shame.
+It's incredible what the Atari ST cranks out when programmed by somebody with talent and commitment.

-The audio is equally impressive with gorgeous effects that are zesty and sharp totally suiting the gameplay styles.
-Also, a beautifully unique chiptune that I could leave running all day... it's captivating.
-Totally enchanting audio.
+The audio is equally impressive, with zesty, sharp effects that totally suit the gameplay.
+Also, a beautifully unique chiptune that I could leave running all day, it's captivating and totally enchanting.

 Okay, ignore my jerky capture because this part scrolls so smoothly.
-And is great fun!!
+And it's great fun!!

 The CryptO'pinion?

-Nebulus can feel daunting thanks to its hefty learning curve, which is steeper than you might expect.
-With lots of practice, I guarantee hours of addictive gaming because Nebulus is a real firecracker.
+Nebulus can feel daunting thanks to its learning curve, but with lots of practice, I guarantee hours of addictive gaming because Nebulus is a real firecracker.
 I love how it integrates both arcade action and strategic thinking using a fascinating visual style.
 In many respects, this game was ahead of its time.

-Yes, it's pretty tough initially, but you will soon get the hang of this rather unique and wonderful shoot 'em up.
-In fact, I would personally rate it as an Atari ST classic—not only because of how it looks and sounds but also because of its addictive gameplay.
-Enjoy this beautiful piece of JMP magic, which is nothing less than an icon of the 16-bit era.
+I rate Nebulus an Atari ST classic, not only because of how it looks and sounds, but also for its addictive gameplay.
+Enjoy this piece of JMP magic, which is nothing less than an icon of the 16-bit era.

 Floppy disks are available on Atari Legend